saloniamatteo/Arch/README.md

+---
-# Arch Linux installation instructions
+title: "Arch Linux installation instructions"
+author:
+- Matteo Salonia
+---

 ## How to install Arch Linux
 These instructions were written by [me](https://github.com/saloniamatteo), following the [Arch Wiki](https://wiki.archlinux.org), to install Arch in a VM &/or real machine.